EnterpriseDB/repmgr/README.md

 repmgr: Replication Manager for PostgreSQL clusters
 ===================================================

-`repmgr` is an open-source tool to mananage replication and failover between multiple PostgreSQL servers.
+`repmgr` is an open-source tool to manage replication and failover between multiple PostgreSQL servers.
 It enhances PostgreSQL's built-in hot-standby capabilities with tools to set up standby servers, monitor replication, and perform administrative tasks such as failover or manual